Aviation author & outsize aircraft historian

 Photo: Nigel Poll 02 Feb 24

 Thanks to CL-44 crew members Capt.
 Jose Munoz, Capt.
-Rory Keegan, Julian Hockbridge, F/E Mick Patrick and Maintenance Tech LeRoy Fry for their comments and hopes to see the “Skymonster” preserved.
+Rory Keegan, Julian Hockbridge, F/E Mick Patrick and Maintenance Tech LeRoy Fry and Steve James for their comments and hopes to see the “Skymonster” preserved.

 1. Leslie C. Taylor says: